For Immediate Release

 “Whilst we had recent plans to create an ecommerce site, a health scare has meant I am focused on other things.

-“It’s a great opportunity for a company to grab a highly valuable, short two-letter name.
+“It’s a great opportunity for a company to grab a highly valuable, easy to remember short two-letter name.

 Using such a short name means the URL can easily be printed on a huge range of apparel, promotional or fashion items.